What is Two Phase Orthodontics?

-This is a great management program that ensures correct alignment, aesthetics and functioning of teeth and jaws for a child’s future.
-We have achieved much success with this approach to orthodontics.
+This is a planned management program that ensures correct alignment, aesthetics and functioning of teeth and jaws for a child’s future.
+At Elite Orthodontics we have attained much success with this approach to orthodontic treatment.

 Many times, when patients come to seek out orthodontic treatment they have left the timing of their child’s treatment too late.
 They think that orthodontic treatment usually occurs once the child has all their adult teeth and when all the baby teeth have all fallen out.
-In many instances this may be correct but in some it isn’t.
+In many instances this could unfortunately be an error.

 - Intervention with orthodontic treatment at the right time creates the most optimal results for the rest of the child’s life.

 - It will minimize additional and more complex treatments later on in life.

 - We are able to achieve better aesthetics right from the start.

 - We can create more stable teeth with fewer relapse issues in the future.